Skip to content

 One blogpost for one piece of clothing?

 Now, I can understand that one full blogpost for a thrifted swimsuit is a lot.
 But!
 I don’t buy many clothes any longer because I intend to have a minimalistic wardrobe.
 If I have to wait till I have about five pieces of clothing to show, then it’ll be a long wait.
 And still, even if it is one piece, I still think it is important.
 I want to shows you what a secondhand wardrobe looks like, and that’ll be like this, one step at a time.
-Have you seen my last post about second hand clothing as well?
+Have you seen my latest secondhand clothing shop-log as well?

 And you?
 What do you think of buying secondhand swimwear?